isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2019-03-04-Response-Speech-by-Senior-Minister-of-State-for-Law-Edwin-Tong-at-the-Committee-of-Supply-Debate-2019.md

 {:start="52"}
-52. First, in the area of insolvency and debt restructuring.
+52. First, in the area of <u>insolvency and debt restructuring</u>.
 We amended the Companies Act previously and now we have got an omnibus was passed in 2018, the Insolvency Restructuring and Dissolution Act, was the final piece of principal legislation in our phased implementation of the recommendations of the Insolvency Law Review Committee and the Committee to Strengthen Singapore as an International Centre for Debt Structuring.
 So we now have legislation that seeks to properly balance the interests of debtors and creditors undergoing restructuring in Singapore.

 {:start="53"}